calmm-js/partial.lenses/README.md

 browser bundles, the generated bundles will basically only include what you use from this library.

-For best results, increasing the number compression passes may allow UglifyJS to eliminate more dead code.
+For best results, increasing the number of compression passes may allow UglifyJS to eliminate more dead code.
 Here is a sample snippet from a Rollup config:

 ```jsx
 import replace from "rollup-plugin-replace"